A Mechanical Problem With a Metabolic Root

 A Weak-Spot in the Vascular Infrastructure

 To understand how inflammation and degeneration are linked in TP we first need to understand how tendons are nourished.
 Historically, tendons were long considered to be a “dead tissue” that lacked both a cell-population and a vascular supply.
 Now it is widely known that there are cells residing inside tendon-tissue and that they also interact with the vascular system.
 However, because of the significant amount of strain transmitted in this tissue, tendons cant afford to have penetrating blood-vessels and they therefore have to use a similar strategy as joints for sustaining an adequate exchange of nutrients and metabolites which is by diffusion to and from a superficial peripheral vascular supply.
 This mechanism works differently in tendons that are covered with a tendon-sheet from those who are not, similarly to how the vascular infrastructure varies with different types of joints.
-Sheeted tendons are structured like synovial joints where nutrients are supplied to the tendon by formation of synovial fluid synthesised by the lining cells of the tendon-sheet (paratenon) that then works its way in towards the central part of the tendon through diffusion and convection.
+Sheeted tendons are structured like synovial joints where nutrients are supplied to the tendon by formation of synovial fluid synthesised by the lining cells of the tendon-sheet (paratenon) that then works its way in towards the central part of the tendon through diffusion and convection (convection is the flow of fluids, generated in tendons as well as in cartilage by cyclic mechanical loading, which is essential for nutrient to reach the more central/deep parts of such tissues illustrated by in-vitro experiments showing degeneration when it is absent49)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8142054/).
 Unsheathed tendons are supplied in a manner similar to osteochondral joints and also rely on diffusion and convection of nutrients, but from a direct vascular supply that surround individual fascicles of the tendon.
-In practice both these supply-routes have the same weak-spot in that small disturbances at the vascular interface can have profound consequences for nutritional exchange, especially for the more central parts of the tendon which is usually where degeneration starts when the vascular supply is disturbed.47)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4650849/48)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC128932/
+In practice both these supply-routes have the same weak-spot in that small disturbances at the vascular interface can have profound consequences for nutritional exchange, especially for the more central parts of the tendon which is usually where degeneration starts when the vascular supply is disturbed.50)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4650849/51)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC128932/

 How Inflammation Affects Tendon Homeostasis